Do you ever feel like you’re not in control of your life? Do you ever feel like there is something deep within you holding you back from happiness?

 Self-belief is everything.
 Having the power behind our beliefs is crucial to our success and happiness.
-It’s about feeling undeniably confident in our abilities as we move toward our goals.
+It’s about feeling undeniably confident in our abilities as we move toward our life goals.

 Our past has a way of influencing all of our actions and experiences in the present, and can negatively impact us.
 If we had a past failure in a particular area, it can give us a painful association leading us to avoid certain situations.
 Our negative core beliefs can get us off track.

 This is exactly why we need more positive core beliefs to counteract feelings of inadequacy and pain.